Data Flow Diagram: Examples - Food Ordering System

 Tips

-2. A data store must be associated with at least a process
+2. A data store must be associated with at least one process.

-3. An external entity must be associated with at least a process
+3. An external entity must be associated with at least one process.

-4. Don't let it get too complex; normally 5 - 7 average people can manage processes
+4. Don't let it get too complex; normally, 5-7 processes are manageable for the average person.

-5. DFD is non-deterministic - The numbering does not necessarily indicate sequence, it's useful in identifying the processes when discussing with users
+5. DFDs are non-deterministic—the numbering does not necessarily indicate a sequence, but it is useful for identifying processes when discussing with users.

-7. Data flows should not exist between 2 external entities without going through a process
+7. Data flows should not exist between two external entities without going through a process.

-8. A process that has inputs but without outputs is considered to be a black-hole process
+8. A process that has inputs but no outputs is considered a "black-hole" process.

 Cautions